 - Cardiology - diseases of the heart and vascular system.
 The Division of Cardiology is an integral part of the Penn State Heart and Vascular Institute.

 - Endocrinology and Diabetes - disorders of the glands and hormones.
-The Division is an integral component of the Penn State Institute for Diabetes and Obesity.

 - Gastroenterology and Hepatology - diseases of the gastrointestinal system and liver.
 The Division also oversees the medical management of liver transplantation.